OsmosysSoftware/dev-standards/coding-standards/html.md

 ### Avoid Using `<br>` Tags for Indentation
 Do NOT use `<br>` tags to add margin or padding.
 Instead, use CSS.
 If you find yourself using the `<br>` tag more than twice in succession, you should probably use CSS instead.

-### Do Not Omit Closing Tags
-Although HTML5 allows you to omit closing tags, always close your tags.
+**Do Not Omit Closing Tags**: Although HTML5 allows you to omit closing tags, always close your tags.

 ### Write One List Item per Line
 **Bad**